noinil/py_sdvb/README.md

 ./sdcv.py
 ```

 ## Prerequisites

-This package is based on the package `PyStarDict` (https://github.com/lig/pystardict).
+This package is based on `PyStarDict` (https://github.com/lig/pystardict).

 Programs are tested for python3 on Mac OS X.